Bookmark our site so that you can easily return to stay updated on Shasta County!

 What is happening now in 2025: The Shasta County Board of Supervisors has offered Criss Street the position of healthcare consultant.
 The contract pays $150/hour up to $40,000.
 The proposal shows that Street plans to address the County’s long-standing physician shortage by developing a rural medical school and an associated substance use facility using federal funds.
 In the document submitted to the County, Street refers to himself as a subject matter expert and states that he’ll need to travel to meet with both state and federal officials as part of his role.
 Street's resume (available for review here) states that his only medically related professional experience includes five years of running a healthcare management company, which was more than a quarter-century ago.

-Criss Street's problematic past: Street served as Orange County treasurer from 2006 to 2011.
-Street declined to run for reelection in 2010 after a federal bankruptcy judge ordered him to pay $7 million for mismanaging the bankruptcy trust of a trucking firm he operated before he was elected treasurer.
-According to the LA Times, Street appealed the decision twice and lost.
-Street then successfully sued his original attorney on the trucking case for malpractice and was awarded $10 million in 2017.
-His new attorney said the award vindicated his client, although the original bankruptcy decision has not been reversed.
+Criss Street's problematic past: Street served as the treasurer for Orange County from 2006 until 2011.
+He chose not to seek reelection in 2010 after a federal bankruptcy judge mandated he pay $7 million due to mismanagement of a bankruptcy trust for a trucking company he ran prior to his election as treasurer.
+As reported by the LA Times, Street made two appeals against the ruling but was unsuccessful.
+He then won a malpractice lawsuit against his former attorney regarding the trucking case, receiving $10 million in 2017.
+His new lawyer stated that the award validated his client, even though the original bankruptcy ruling remains unchanged.

-In April of 2023, the county nominated Chriss Street to become Shasta’s next County Executive Officer.
-But after receiving a background report on Street in late March, the five-person board unanimously decided to rescind their offer.
-In the aftermath, Street, possibly acting out of revenge, publicly leveled unfounded accusations of illegal financial activity against Shasta County.
+In April 2023, the county selected Chriss Street for the position of Shasta County's next Executive Officer.
+However, after receiving a background check report on Street in late March, the five-member board unanimously decided to withdraw their offer.
+Subsequently, possibly out of spite, Street publicly made baseless allegations of illegal financial conduct against Shasta County.

-One more tidbit: In March 2023, the Redding Police Department confirmed that it was investigating complaints filed against Street regarding allegations of at least one incident at the Shasta Family YMCA in Redding that involved a teenage girl.
-The outcome of that investigation remains unknown.
+Additionally, in March 2023, the Redding Police Department confirmed that it was looking into complaints against Street concerning at least one incident at the Shasta Family YMCA in Redding involving a minor.
+The results of that investigation remain undisclosed.

 DO YOU WANT STREET INVOLVED IN SHASTA COUNTY POLITICS AFTER READING ALL OF THIS?